TAbdiukov/COMP6451-Project-2019/Brief.md

 ![2](https://latex.codecogs.com/gif.latex?COMP%5Csqrt%7B64%7D&plus;%5Csqrt%7B5-1%7D)

 ## Impression
-*Seems like this course is a spin-off of the American (U.S.) Princeton University's similar course*
+*Seems like this course is a spin-off of the American (U.S.) Princeton University's course*